cnf-sites/cnf-blog-congo/content/blog/apache-cxf-jaxws/apache-cxf-jaxws-log-soap-messages-log4j2/index.md

 1. Logging requirements **can be altered without needing to recompile the code**.
 2. **No Apache CXF-specific APIs need to be added to your code**, which helps it remain interoperable with other JAX-WS compliant web service stacks.

 For this example [Log4j2](https://logging.apache.org/log4j/2.x/) will be used which is an upgrade of the [Log4j](https://logging.apache.org/log4j/1.2/) project.
-As a best practice the CXF `java.util.logging` calls will first be redirected to [SLF4J](http://www.slf4j.org/) (Simple Logging Facade for Java) as described [here](https://cxf.apache.org/docs/debugging-and-logging.html#DebuggingandLogging-UsingSLF4JInsteadofjava.util.logging%28since2.2.8%29).
+As a best practice the CXF `java.util.logging` calls will first be redirected to [SLF4J](http://www.slf4j.org/) (Simple Logging Facade for Java) as described on [Debugging and Logging](https://cxf.apache.org/docs/debugging-and-logging.html#DebuggingandLogging-UsingSLF4JInsteadofjava.util.logging%28since2.2.8%29).
 In other words a `META-INF/cxf/org.apache.cxf.Logger` file will be created on the classpath containing the following:

 ``` text
 org.apache.cxf.common.logging.Slf4jLogger